 Current Status: Seeking Funding - Under Construction

-The purpose of the Tecnico Maya Vocational School is to provide the young people of Comalapa with marketable skills that will enable them to be responsible citizens and entrepreneurs.
-There is a severe lack of educational opportunities for teenagers and young adults in rural Guatemala, and this project will give the young people of Comalapa the tools they need to be competitive in the local job market.
+The purpose of the Centro Educativo Tecnico Chixot is to provide the young people of Comalapa with marketable skills that will enable them to be responsible citizens and entrepreneurs.
+There is a severe lack of educational opportunities for youth in rural Guatemala, and this project will provide the tools needed to be competitive in the local job market.
 The Vocational School will educate the local people, create jobs, and combat environmental degradation in Guatemala.

-In January 2012 the first three classrooms were handed over to Tecnico Maya.
-The official opening of the whole school complex will be in January 2014.
-It will consist of a total of 17 buildings: four vocational workshops, a mechanic shop, an administrative office, a cafeteria/library/computer lab, eight classrooms, an art lab and a volunteer house.
+In January 2012 we hosted our first class of elementary students.
+We currently have 64 students and 7 local teachers who are building the building the infrastructure to one day operate the school themselves.
+The projected opening of the whole school complex will be in January 2016.
+It will consist of a total of 17 buildings: four vocational workshops, a mechanic shop, an administrative office, a cafeteria/library/computer lab, eight classrooms, an art classroom, and a volunteer house.

-The Tecnico Maya school endures persistent problems with obtaining sufficient funding, and the dedicated staff and faculty at the school have sacrificed time and money to provide a multicultural education at a low cost to students, only charging a nominal fee.
-Teachers often work many months without salary due to lack of funding, along with the substandard building the school currently occupies.
-Consequently, Long Way Home purchased a piece of land in 2008 in Paxan, a village one mile from the center of Comalapa, to build the Vocational School to alleviate these problems.
+While building our ecological park, LWH realized that other local schools endure persistent problems with obtaining sufficient funding, and dedicated staff and faculty sacrifice time and money to provide educational opportunities to Comalapa's children.
+Consequently, Long Way Home purchased a piece of land in December 2008 in Paxan, a village one mile from the center of Comalapa, to build an education center to help address these problems.

-Interns and volunteers from around the world who come to work at the Tecnico Maya Vocational School will also contribute to the financial sustainability of the project.
+Interns and volunteers from around the world who come to work at the Centro Educativo Tecnico Chixot will also contribute to the financial sustainability of the project.
 The fee that each volunteer pays will directly fund educational programs at the school and supplement teacher salaries.

 Using environmentally friendly construction methods such as trash bottles, rammed earth, and earth bag, the school is a practical demonstration of how to reuse discarded materials.
 The locals who participate in the school's construction have hands-on experience with these money-saving construction techniques and will hopefully apply their new knowledge within the community.

-The most immediate way that the construction of the vocational school will contribute to the economy of Comalapa is through providing jobs for teachers.
-Not only will the current Tecnico Maya teachers have a more consistent source of income, but the newly added vocational curriculum will require the addition of several new teachers from within the community.
+The most immediate way that the construction of the vocational school will contribute to the economy of Comalapa is through providing jobs for teachers and local construction workers.
+Not only will the current Tecnico Chixot teachers have a more consistent source of income, but the newly added vocational curriculum will require the addition of several new teachers from within the community.
 The long-term economic effects of the vocational school will be felt when a group of skilled young Comalapans, uniquely trained to be environmental entrepreneurs, enter the Guatemalan job market.